Manuel Rivera-Ortiz

 Manuel Rivera-Ortiz (born December 23, 1968) is a stateside Puerto Rican photographer.
 He is best known for his social documentary photography of people's living conditions in less developed nations.
-Rivera-Ortiz lives in Rochester, New York and in Zurich.
+Rivera-Ortiz lives in Rochester, New York, and in Zurich.

 Life and work

 Rivera-Ortiz was born into a poor family in the barrio of Pozo Hondo, outside Guayama on the Caribbean coast of Puerto Rico, the eldest of ten children (including four half-siblings and two stepsisters).
-He grew up in a corrugated tin shack with dirt floors without running water.
+He grew up in a corrugated tin shack with dirt floors devoid of running water.
 His father hand-chopped sugar cane in the fields of Central Machete and Central Aguirre in the declining days of the Puerto Rican sugar industry, and, following the Zafra or sugar-harvesting season, labored as a migrant farmworker in New England and the Mid-Atlantic states.

 When Rivera-Ortiz was 11 years old, his parents separated and his father moved with the children to the USA mainland in Holyoke, Massachusetts.
 The separation from his mother, whom he has not seen since, had a profound effect on Rivera-Ortiz.
 He attended classes at Mt.
 Holyoke and Springfield colleges as part of the Massachusetts Migrant Education summer program, where he was offered his first courses in photography and film development.
 The family later moved to Rochester, New York.

 After attending East High School (Rochester, New York) Rivera-Ortiz worked as a journalist.
-In 1995 he graduated cum laude with a B.A. degree as an English major from Nazareth College, and in 1998 he received his Master's degree from the Columbia University Graduate School of Journalism.
+In 1995, he graduated cum laude with a B.A. degree as an English major from Nazareth College, and in 1998, he received his Master's degree from the Columbia University Graduate School of Journalism.
+Rivera-Ortiz was the 2024 Commencement speaker of Nazareth University and also received an honorary doctorate from the university for his achievements.
+His alma mater Nazareth College became a university in 2023 after 99 years of existence.

 Following his graduation, he worked as a journalist for newspapers (e.g. Democrat and Chronicle) and magazines (e.g. Elle), but soon turned to photojournalism and documentary photography.
 In 2001, he began traveling as a freelance photographer with an emphasis on social issues and has exhibited his work in photographic exhibitions.

 Traveling widely, his photography focuses on humanitarian issues often ignored by mainstream media.
 His work is included in museum and corporate collections, including George Eastman House International Museum of Photography and Film, the Nelson-Atkins Museum of Art and the Museum of Fine Arts Berne.
 In 2004, he received En Foco's New Works Photography Award, and in 2007 the Artist of the Year Award of the Arts & Cultural Council for Greater Rochester.